-Using Development Versions of OpenVPN
+Using Development Versions of OpenVPN Community Edition

-Getting OpenVPN snapshots
+Getting OpenVPN snapshot builds (binaries)

 We offer several different kinds of development builds and snapshots:

 - FreeBSD openvpn-devel port — also usable as a standalone source snapshot on other platforms.